Qualities, challenges and future of genetic algorithms: a literature review: Evolving good solutions in complex environments

 \subsubsection{Genetic programming}

 The evolutionary approach of the GA inspired a field known as Genetic Programming (GP): evolution-guided design of computer programs to solve a given task, starting from basic operators.
 How can computers learn to solve problems without being explicitly programmed, how can computers be designed for a given task without being told exactly how to do it?
-Genetic programming approaches these questions with GAs to evolve populations of computer programs, and those have succeeded to evolve correct programs to solve diverse problems, such as optimal control, discovering game strategies, planning, sequence induction, symbolic regression, image compression, robotics... (\cite{koza1992genetic},\cite{koza1995survey}).
+Genetic programming approaches these questions to evolve populations of computer programs, and those have succeeded to evolve correct programs to solve diverse problems, such as optimal control, discovering game strategies, planning, sequence induction, symbolic regression, image compression, robotics... (\cite{koza1992genetic},\cite{koza1995survey}).
 One of the early applications of this perspective was the use of GAs to engineer cellular automata to perform computations (\cite{das1994genetic}).
 Recently, related applications have conducted to improve the performance of robots behavior exposed to situations or damage not encountered before (\cite{cully2015robots}), enabling more robust, autonomous robots that evolve similarly to animals.
 Much progress has been done on the design of real-time adaptive trading systems (\cite{dempster2001real}, \cite{dempster2006automated}, \cite{martinez2009heterogeneous}).
 A very recent review of the genetic programming literature has been presented by \cite{langdon2020genetic}.
 More recent applications have focused on the design of neural network architectures (\cite{suganuma2017genetic}), production scheduling (\cite{nguyen2017genetic}), classification tasks such as detection of video change (\cite{bianco2017combination}), and the determination of new functions to detect breast cancer (\cite{devarriya2020unbalanced}).
 In these diverse applications, the GP approach was used for its encoding openness in creating computer programs, and effectiveness in evolving efficient ones.
-It extends the interest of GAs in evolving not only individuals or organisms, but more complex objects such as computer programs.
-An important feature in this problem solving ability is the ability to generate novelty, and explore new regions in the search space.
+It extends the interest of genetic methods in evolving not only individuals or organisms, but more complex objects such as computer programs.
+Genetic programming is a research field on its own, but shares so many traits with GAs that we wished to evoke them here.
+An important feature in this problem solving ability in genetic methods, from GAs to GP, is the ability to generate novelty, and explore new regions in the search space.
 This has fueled various recent developments, from novelty search to open-endedness and the study of evolutionary systems such as ecosystems, or economic environments.